ENHANCING BUSINESS AND INVESTOR DECISION-MAKING

 By 2050, the world’s population is expected to be 3x what it was in 1960 and to be using 3x the natural resources that the earth can replenish, each year.
 Even by 2020, human demand will exceed our earth’s regenerative capacity by 75% (1).

 Our current rates of consumption and impact on our finite natural resources cannot continue indefinitely.
 At Terra Alpha, we envision a world where greater efficiency in natural resource use by our economy will allow for sustainable global prosperity.
 This vision requires deliberate awareness of the risks and opportunities for business leaders and investors.

-Terra Alpha developed Environmental Productivity™ as a proprietary measurement to gauge how effectively companies are navigating in a world marked by natural resource constraints.
+Terra Alpha developed Environmental Productivity™ as a proprietary analytical framework to gauge how effectively companies are navigating in a world marked by natural resource constraints.
 Environmental Productivity™ analysis allows for the incorporation of the cost of nature into business and investment decision-making.

 In a resource-constrained world, Environmental Productivity™ (EP) analysis is an essential tool all business leaders and investors should include in their decision-making tool box to enhance returns.
 This report offers both businesses and investors an outline for how to consider Environmental Productivity™ in their decision making and provides resources for both parties to take next steps.

 The world has entered an era of unprecedented energy demand and production.
 Companies that diversify their energy sources, improve efficiency, and reduce emissions will be better positioned to provide long-term investment returns in a future replete with shifting energy sources, fluctuating prices, uncertain regulatory environments, and political and economic instability.